Simulating Three-dimensional Turbulence with Physics-informed Neural Networks: Metrics

 \paragraph{Reynolds stress.} The Reynolds stress components quantify turbulent momentum transport and are defined as

-In turbulent flows such as channel flow, the $\langle u'v' \rangle$ component is especially important as it represents shear stress due to turbulence.
-Accurate modeling of Reynolds stresses is crucial for reproducing the correct momentum balance.
+In turbulent flows such as channel flow, the $\overline{u'v'}$ component is especially important as it represents shear stress due to turbulence.
+Accurate modeling of Reynolds stresses is crucial for reproducing the correct momentum balance. \paragraph{Velocity energy spectrum.} The energy spectrum for each velocity component at different wall-normal locations characterizes the distribution of kinetic energy across wavenumbers.
+For the velocity component $u_i$, the one-dimensional energy spectrum in the $x_i$-direction is computed as

+where $k_i$ is the streamwise ($i=1$) or spanwise ($i=3$) wavenumber, $k_j$ is the complementary horizontal wavenumber, $\hat{u}_i$ denotes the Fourier coefficient of $u_i$, and $(\cdot)^*$ indicates the complex conjugate.
+The angle brackets $\left\langle \cdot \right\rangle$ denote ensemble averaging over multiple samples to obtain a statistically converged spectrum.